The New Kadampa Tradition

 All of this activity is united within the New Kadampa Tradition – International Kadampa Buddhist Union (NKT-IKBU), an entirely independent Buddhist tradition with no political affiliations.
 The NKT-IKBU has a presence in over 30 countries across five continents.

-Though he has now formally retired as Spiritual Director, even at the age of eighty-four he continues to work tirelessly to spread the precious teachings of Kadampa Buddhism throughout the world, with the intention that each and every living being will eventually experience the supreme permanent mental peace of enlightenment.
+Though he has now formally retired as Spiritual Director, he continues to work tirelessly to spread the precious teachings of Kadampa Buddhism throughout the world, with the intention that each and every living being will eventually experience the supreme permanent mental peace of enlightenment.

 She has been a student of Venerable Geshe Kelsang Gyatso for thirty years and is a highly experienced Buddhist Teacher who has taught at many different centres internationally.She is able to make Buddha’s teachings easily accessible and to show through her example how to integrate these teachings into daily life.